Syriac alphabet: and

 Classically, mṭalqānā was not used for silent letters that occurred at the end of a word (e.g. ܡܪܝ mār[ī], '[my] lord').
 In modern Turoyo, however, this is not always the case (e.g. mor[ī], '[my] lord').

 Latin alphabet and romanization

-In the 1930s, following the state policy for minority languages of the Soviet Union, a Latin alphabet for Syriac was developed with some material promulgated.
-Although it did not supplant the Syriac script, the usage of the Latin script in the Syriac community has still become widespread because most of the Assyrian diaspora is in Europe and the Anglosphere, where the Latin alphabet is predominant.
+In 1930, a Latin alphabet for Syriac was developed with some material promulgated.
+It was used until around 1938, when it was replaced by a Cyrillic script.
+Although they did not supplant the Syriac script, the usage of the Latin script in the Syriac community has still become widespread because most of the Assyrian diaspora is in Europe and the Anglosphere, where the Latin alphabet is predominant.

 In Syriac romanization, some letters are altered and would feature diacritics and macrons to indicate long vowels, schwas and diphthongs.
 The letters with diacritics and macrons are mostly upheld in educational or formal writing.

 The Latin letters below are commonly used when it comes to transliteration from the Syriac script to Latin: